elliotcubit/renamer/README.md

   renamer [flags]

 Flags:
-  -d, --dir string               Directory to check
+  -d, --dir string               Directory to check (default ".")
       --dry-run                  Do not modify any files; instead, print what would be done -h, --help                     help for renamer
       --name string              The name of the show